letsplaywithstrings/lyrcisScraper/README.md

 # lyrcisScraper
 You can scrape song lyrics that you want.
 ## Getting Started
-You can get lyrics easily with this small module.Also, you can get all artists whose name begins with specific letter with this module.Furthermore this module can get all song lyrics of artists whose name is begin with specific letter.
+You can get lyrics easily with this small module.
+Also, you can get all artists whose name begins with specific letter with this module.Furthermore this module can get all song lyrics of artists whose name begins with a specific letter.
 ## Prerequisites and Installing
-You need install this module with the following code below from pypi.
+You need to install this module with the following code below from pypi.
 ```
 pip install lyricsScraper
 ```